 Perhaps reflecting the relatively more interconnected nature of electricity networks as opposed to gas networks, ENTSO-E adopted a more technical, less legislative approach to drafting than ENTSOG.
 A particular feature of this approach involved using the approach, also found in the third package, of referring to approval of detailed rules and methodologies at national or regional level.

-During the early stages of Network Code drafting, stakeholders and stakeholder organisations raised concerns about the ENTSOs engagement.
+During the early stages of Network Code drafting, stakeholders and stakeholder organisations raised concerns about ENTSO-E’s engagement.
 In particular these concerns related to the volume of consultation and the extent to which stakeholders were able to influence Network Code texts once drafted.
 It is notable that ENTSO-E substantially revised its approach in light of initial experience in order to give greater opportunities for interaction.

 The development of the CACM Network Code was slightly different to other codes in that the Commission chose to develop a Governance Guideline in parallel to the Network Code.
 This reflected the fact that decisions about the allocation of roles and responsibilities between actors in the sector was best taken by the European Commission.
 However, both documents were developed with the Target Model in mind, ensuring overall coherence.
 Indeed, both documents were eventually merged in a single text.